lvilarc/capputeeno-frontend-challenge/README.md

 - Local storage to manage the shopping cart
 - **GraphQL API** by running the command `yarn start` in the `api` folder
 - React Query's memory cache.
-- Responsive design from desktop to a minimum width resolution of 960 pixels.
+- Responsive design for desktop, down to a minimum width resolution of 960 pixels.

 ## 🖥️ Installation